facontidavide/CPP_Optimizations_Diary/README.md

 ## Rule 1: measure first (using _good_ tools)

-The very first thing any person concerned about perfomance should do is:
+The very first thing any person concerned about performance should do is:

 - **Measure first** and **make hypothesis later**.